 At the sole discretion of the General Manager, an exception may be granted for existing service lines not utilized by a development, redevelopment or demolition project.
 Customers must request such disconnection in writing along with copies of any applicable permits issued by local agencies prior to consideration by the District.
 In cases where the project does not require a permit, such as in certain demolition projects, a site inspection by the District shall be required.
 An approved disconnection requires customers to remove, at their expense, the unneeded service line(s) at the main or another location determined by the District Engineer.
-All capacity, including capacity previously provided by Developers, associated with a disconnected service line shall be permanently forfeited upon disconnected, if service is desired at the property in the future, owner shall submit a new service application along with payment of the current connection and/or capacity fees applicable at time of application.
+All capacity, including capacity previously provided by Developers, associated with a disconnected service line shall be permanently forfeited upon disconnection and monthly service charges shall cease upon final approval by the District.
+Once disconnected, if service is desired at the property in the future, owner shall submit a new service application along with payment of the current connection and/or capacity fees applicable at time of application.